Jump to Recipe Print Recipe

 You can make this recipe with vegan meat, and I think Impossible Meat tends to work best.

-Can You Make This Meatloaf Without Breadcrumbs?
+Can I Make This Meatloaf Without Breadcrumbs?

 Yes!
 You can substitute almond flour, crushed gluten-free crackers, crushed tortilla chips, or even rolled oats (if tolerated).